 When you talk about RVs and antifreeze most folks think about the RV antifreeze used to protect the RV water system from freezing.
 We will talk about that type of antifreeze in a minute but first I want to talk about the automotive antifreeze used in the RV or tow vehicle engine’s coolant system.
 Glycol antifreeze does several things to help protect your engine:

-b.
-The corrosion inhibitors that are added to the antifreeze help prevent scale and rust build-up in the cooling system.
+2. The corrosion inhibitors added to the antifreeze help prevent scale and rust build-up in the cooling system.

-Just like engine oil the antifreeze in your RV or tow vehicle automotive cooling system needs to be replaced at regular intervals.
+Just like engine oil, the antifreeze in your RV or tow vehicle’s automotive cooling system needs to be replaced at regular intervals.
 If you have not had this service performed in the last few years check your vehicle owner’s manual for the recommended intervals and schedule an appointment to have it done.